![]() |

 After much urging from our patrons at the farmer's market, we experimented with Vanilla Cream Soda and Orange Soda during the winter of 2005.
 We received lots of feedback from family, friends, and our loyal patron on the new products.
 The end result is an expansion of product.
 We only hope we are able to meet the demand level.
 In the end, we had to pull the Orange Soda product for quality control reasons, but the Creme Soda continues to be a hit.

-Today, we are continuing to work to expand our products,
+Today, we are maintaining our products,

-which brings a unique character to our products, but also limits
+very labor intensive activity which brings a unique character to

-production capacity.
-Another constant concern is finding
+capacity.
+Another constant concern is finding bottles.

-As many of you can attest, the bottles we use may all contain the
+As many of you can attest, the bottles we use may all contain

-We are extremely grateful to those people who assist us in
+heights, and colors.
+We are extremely grateful to those

 our new facility in order to allow us to sell our products in more

-conventional
+conventional markets.

 The whole Glewwe family hopes you enjoy this taste of old world charm.